polydeaco/polydea/README.md

 Managed by [Stripe Subscriptions](https://github.com/stripe-samples/set-up-subscriptions) and intergrated with oAuth.
 Package are like such :

 ### Free
-Advertisemnets, no more thn 5 conesectutive playlist, skips only see free content
+google IMA and banner ad's, no more then 5 consectutive playlist skips.

 ### Premium
 No ad interruptions, unlimied skips, custom playlists, shopping cart discounts.